-A web app was developed for remote control of wave generators and data monitoring.
+A web app has been developed for remote control of wave generators and data monitoring.
 The data is synchronized using GPS modules and uploaded to the cloud through 4G network.
 In addition, the web app allows for active and passive testing.
 Different techniques can be selected and used including time-reversal methods.

 Students learning activities

 The Smart Water Network project has engaged both undergraduate and graduate students in different learning activities.

 Following the implementation of the Smart Water Network at the HKUST campus in Hong Kong, our project was one of the four SSC projects selected to be extended to the new HKUST GZ.

 We worked closely together with the GZ campus project manager and engineers to design the access points to the water distribution system.
 It is a unique opportunity to plan and ensure that the system will be fully accessible.
 Over 70 access points are designed to accommodate different measurement devices and future technologies including but not limited to defect detection and water quality assessment technologies.